 After playing last season through the Florida heat, humidity and occasional thunderstorm delays in Tampa, climate-controlled baseball appeals to Jax.

 “It was difficult,” Jax said about some of the games at Steinbrenner Field.
 “I don’t think anybody expects to play in a situation like that.
 It’s just one of those things you have to make any adjustment you can and get ready to play because there is still baseball to be played that night.
 The situation isn’t great.
 The environment wasn’t awesome, but it’s still baseball.
 You just have to roll with it.
 I was only there for two months.
-Shout out to all these guys who
+Shoutout to all these guys who were there for an entire year because it was not ideal.”

 Milton, of course, did more than create a year of expensive inconvenience.

-In the storm’s wake, delays quashed a proposal to build a long-sought $1.3 billion replacement stadium.
+In the storm’s wake, deadline delays led to the Rays pulling out of an agreement with the city and county to build a long-sought $1.3 billion replacement stadium.
 Political bridges were burned, and the Rays’ future was back in ballpark purgatory.
-Major League Baseball soon shepherded a sale from owner Stuart Sternberg to a group led by Patrick Zalupki and new CEO Ken Babby.
+To right the ship, Major League Baseball shepherded a sale from owner Stuart Sternberg to a group led by Patrick Zalupki and new CEO Ken Babby.

-On their clock, time is short to leave the stadium many hate to love, with the lease running out in 2028.
+On Zalupski's clock, time is short to leave behind the dome many hate to love, with the lease running out in 2028.

 Monday, though, is about bats, balls, bases and banners.
 It will be the team’s 20th consecutive sold-out opener (not counting the 2020 COVID-19 season).